-- If you venture to hike up Table Mountain do it in a right time of the day when there are other people walking it, not late evening on your own carrying an expensive camera with.
+- If you venture to hike up Table Mountain do it at the right time of the day when there are other people walking it, not late evening on your own carrying an expensive camera.

 - Don’t take your passport and all the valuable stuff with rather lock it in a hotel safe or locker.

 - Use a reliable taxi service, not any random guy that stops on the street.

 - To draw money use an ATM in a bank office, mall, or supermarket.
 You can pay by card in most hotels, restaurants, and ticket offices.